KimballCai/ELDA/README.md

-# EDUTEM: Learning explicit dual-interaction for healthcareanalytics
+# EDUTEM: Learning explicit dual-interaction for healthcare analytics

 The source code for ___EDUTEM: Learning explicit dual-interaction for healthcareanalytics___

 ## Requirements

-Install python, tensorflow 1.14.0, Keras 2.3.1.
+Install python, TensorFlow 1.14.0, Keras 2.3.1.
 Detailed requirements are shown in the [requirements.txt](./requirements.txt)